Sale of AIG plane lease unit to Chinese group at risk

 "Things take longer and it is not always clear who is making decisions," the person said.
 "The approval process is not as transparent as it is in the U.S."

-With over $10.5 billion in deals in the United States so far, 2013 is on pace to be the biggest year for M&A by Chinese companies, according to Thomson Reuters data.

-There were $11.5 billion in deals by Chinese companies in the United States in 2012 - a significantly higher figure than in any year other than 2007.

 ILFC was the last key asset that AIG was attempting to dispose of following its government-backed restructuring.
-AIG filed to take the business public in 2011 before ultimately agreeing on the direct sale last year.
+AIG first filed to take the business public in 2011, before ultimately agreeing on the direct sale last year.

 "We are disappointed by this news, as the sale was significant to AIG's restructuring.
 Still, we think ILFC is an attractive franchise and note that AIG may have other options, including an initial public offering," S&P Capital IQ analyst Cathy Seifert said in a note to clients.